UNSLAM25/StellaVSLAM-Python-bindings/README.md

 Each zip contains a video and the appropiate _config.yaml_.

+_test3.py_ creates an instance of the Pangolin Viewer that runs along with the SLAM system.
+This allows you to view the keypoints detected on a frame and the map that's being generated.

 You can execute the tests using the following command inside the tests folder:

     python3 test2.py -c ./aist_entrance_hall_1/config.yaml -m ./aist_entrance_hall_1/video.mp4 -v orb_vocab.fbow

 ## What is in the module
-_stellavslam_ module contains two clases: _config_ and _system_.
-The former is only used to pass config.yaml to _system_ initialization.
-You do all the work with a _system_ object.
+_stellavslam_ module contains four clases: _config_, _system_, _viewer_, and _YamlNode_.
+Config is used to pass config.yaml to _system_ initialization, and also to extract the viewer configuration.

+The _system_ object allows you to startup SLAM, feed it frames, etc.

+The _viewer_ is used to create instances of the Pangolin Viewer.

 At the end of _stellavslam_binding.cpp_ you'll find the list of bound functions accessible from Python.
 Tests serve as example of use.

 ## License
 3-clause BSD license (see LICENSE)